rubenwardy/renewedtab_website/help.md

 Alternatively, it may be a connection issue with the Renewed Tab API or unsplash, or a configuration issue.

+### Why don't you support browser sync?

+Chrome and Firefox sync is limited to 8KB per key.
+It is common for components like notes to exceed this limit, which makes it impractical to support sync.

+You can use Settings (<i class="fas fa-cog"></i>) > Import / Export to share
+your setup between browsers.

 ### Why don't you support X browser?